 Not molecular gastronomy, but a wickedly funny Musical, Murder Mystery Dinner.

-Christmas Eve 1928, and Lord Quinten Daventry hosts his annual party bash with all the usual festive trimmings.
+Set in 1928, Lord Quinten Daventry hosts his annual party bash.
 Rumour in social circles is that he will announce his engagement to Miss Fanny.
 Agatha Christie in spirit – all cut glass accents, pearls, flapper dresses, army outfits and monocles – with lashings of sexual innuendo and double entendres.

 The core cast include the delightfully flighty Miss Fanny, besotted and oblivious to the designs on her fortune.
 Uncle Bernie, former army colonel, a blustering, big-bellied chauvinist.
 The pièce de résistance has to be Nanny Maude, Quinten’s childhood Nanny.
 Scottish down to her brown boots, this is one of the best drag acts since Mrs Doubtfire.